ian-mitchell/CPSC-515-2020W1/Lecture-Schedule/lecture-schedule.md

 * 2020-10-05: Discrete Path Planning.
   * Preparation: AIfR Lesson 12.
 The final problem is quite challenging -- try it and come to class with questions.
-  * Optional reading: PR chapter 14 discusses value iteration in the context of Markov Decision Processes (MDPs).
+  * [Recorded lecture](https://ubc.zoom.us/rec/share/E7iPB6Vor0kKUw-8BVHMWOT0fz5G6kplk5z4_ZnF94lVyklY4CWf_NKj74Jo_dv1.aJRxi4kVVLB6dhvD) with passcode `fv*p%.C2`.

 * 2020-10-07: Dynamic Programming.
   * Preparation: AIfR Lesson 12 (if you did not already finish it) and 13-14 (the main problem in Lesson 13 is easier than the final example in Lesson 12).
+  * Optional reading: PR chapter 14 discusses value iteration in the context of Markov Decision Processes (MDPs).